hvats16/frontend-communication-techniques/README.md

   - A simple demonstration of client repeatedly requesting updates from server
 - **long-polling**: Implementation of long polling communication technique
   - A technique where the server holds the request until new data is available
+- **web-socket**: Implementation of WebSocket communication technique
+  - A full-duplex communication channel over a single, long-lived connection

 ## Getting Started